 Veggie Pizza

 This veggie pizza is a crispy crescent roll crust topped with ranch sauce and crunchy colorful vegetables.
-An easy holiday appetizer that's perfect for serving a crowd!
+An easy appetizer that's perfect for serving a crowd!

 Time